Londinium: Founding

 Unlike many cities of Roman Britain, Londinium was not placed on the site of a native settlement or oppidum.
 Prior to the arrival of the Roman legions, the area was almost certainly lightly rolling open countryside traversed by numerous streams now underground.
 Ptolemy lists it as one of the cities of the Cantiaci, but Durovernum (Roman Canterbury) was their tribal capital (civitas).
-It is possible that the town was preceded by a short-lived Roman military camp, but the evidence is limited and this topic remains a matter of debate.
+It is possible that the town was preceded by a short-lived Roman military camp, but the evidence is limited, and this topic remains a matter of debate.

-Archaeologist Lacey Wallace notes "Because no LPRIA settlements or significant domestic refuse have been found in London, despite extensive archaeological excavation, arguments for a purely Roman foundation of London are now common and uncontroversial."
+Archaeologist Lacey Wallace notes, "Because no LPRIA (Late Pre-Roman Iron Age) settlements or significant domestic refuse have been found in London, despite extensive archaeological excavation, arguments for a purely Roman foundation of London are now common and uncontroversial."
 The city's Latin name seems to have derived from an originally Brittonic one and significant pre-Roman finds in the Thames, especially the Battersea Shield (Chelsea Bridge, perhaps 4th-century BC) and the Wandsworth Shield (perhaps 1st-century BC), both assumed to be votive offerings deposited a couple of miles upstream of Londinium, suggest the general area was busy and significant.
 It has been suggested that the area was where several territories intersected.
 There was probably a ford in that part of the river; other Roman and Celtic finds suggest this was perhaps where the opposed crossing Julius Caesar describes in 54 BC took place.

-Londinium expanded around the point on the River Thames narrow enough for the construction of a Roman bridge but still deep enough to handle the era's seagoing ships.
+Londinium expanded around the point on the River Thames, narrow enough for the construction of a Roman bridge but still deep enough to handle the era's seagoing ships.
 Its placement on the Tideway permitted easier access for ships sailing upstream.
 (Note: It may have spanned the tidal limit of the Thames at the time, with the port in tidal waters and the bridge upstream beyond its reach.
 This is uncertain, however: in the Middle Ages, the Thames's tidal reach extended to Staines and today it still reaches Teddington.)
 The remains of a massive pier base for such a bridge were found in 1981 close by the modern London Bridge.

 Some Claudian-era camp ditches have been discovered, but archaeological excavations undertaken since the 1970s by the Department of Urban Archaeology at the Museum of London (now MOLAS) have suggested the early settlement was largely the product of private enterprise.
 A timber drain by the side of the main Roman road excavated at No 1 Poultry has been dated by dendrochronology to 47 AD.

 Following its foundation in the mid-1st century, early Roman London occupied a relatively small area, about 350 acre or roughly the area of present-day Hyde Park.
 Archaeologists have uncovered numerous goods imported from across the Roman Empire in this period, suggesting that early Roman London was a highly cosmopolitan community of merchants from across the empire and that local markets existed for such objects.